rkumar/zfm/README.md

 As of 0.1.13, zfm doesn't write to any files or save state.
 It should do so soon, so visited dirs and files and bookmarks can be used across sessions.

+## SAVING CONFIG ##

+I have just taken a cautious approach to saving config.
+This is since once can have multiple instances of zfm running with bookmarks added to each one.
+First, i do not save upon exit.
+I also only save if there is already a $HOME/.zfminfo file.
+So if you want bookmarks saved, then please `touch ~/.zfminfo` else nothing is written.
+To save you can either give the command `:write` or quit using ":wq" or ":x".

+Also, the bookmarks are *appended* to the existing file to prevent multiple sessions from clobbering each other.
+So you can edit the differences after writing.
+At this moment, local bookmarks are not being saved.
+I am still deciding on the format of saving local bookmarks.

 ##Changes##

 A summary of version-wise changes.